Miscanthus × giganteus: Use areas

 Miscanthus × giganteus is mainly used as raw material for solid biofuels.
 It can be burned directly, or processed further into pellets or briquettes.
 It can also be used as raw material for liquid biofuels or biogas.

 Alternatively, it is also possible to use miscanthus as a building material, and as insulation.
 Materials produced from miscanthus include fiberboards, composite miscanthus/wood particleboards, and blocks.
 It can be used as raw material for pulp and fibers as well as molded products such as eco-friendly disposable plates, cups, cartons, etc. The pulp can be processed further into methylcellulose and used as a food additive and in many industrial applications.
 Miscanthus fiber provides raw material for reinforcement of biocomposite or synthetic materials.
 In agriculture, miscanthus straw is used in soil mulching to retain soil moisture, inhibit weed growth, and prevent erosion.
 Further, miscanthus' high carbon to nitrogen ratio makes it inhospitable to many microbes, creating a clean bedding for poultry, cattle, pigs, horses, and companion animals.
 Miscanthus used as horse bedding can be combined with making organic fertilizer.
 Miscanthus can also be used as a fiber source in pet food.

-Life cycle
+Life circle

 Propagation

 Miscanthus × giganteus is propagated by cutting the rhizomes (its below-ground stems) into small pieces, and then re-planting those pieces 10 cm below ground.
 1 ha of miscanthus rhizomes, cut into pieces, can be used to plant 10–30 hectares of new miscanthus fields (multiplication factor 10–30).
 Rhizome propagation is a labor-intensive way of planting new crops, but only happens once during a crop's lifetime.
 Alternative propagation techniques are available, or in development such as nodal propagation.
 For seed based propagation, a halving of the cost is predicted.